eset/nimfilt/README.md

 # Nimfilt

-This is a module to help with analyzing Nim executables.
-The main `nimfilt.py` script can be run directly to demangle Nim function and module names (à la `c++filt`, hence the name).

-Also provided is `nimimfilt_ida.py`, an IDApython script.
+Nimfilt is a collection of modules and scripts to help with analyzing [Nim](https://github.com/nim-lang/Nim/) binaries.
+It started out as a CLI demangling tool inspired by `c++filt`.
+It evolved into a larger set of tools for analyzing Nim, but the original name stuck.

+ - `nimfilt.py`: a Python module that implements demangling for Nim.
+It can also be run as basic CLI tool.
+ - `id_nim_binary.yar`: a set of YARA rules to identify Nim ELF and PE binaries.
+ - `nimimfilt_ida.py`: Nimfilt for IDA, an IDApython script to help reverse-engineers handle Nim binaries.

 ## Context

 Nim uses its own name mangling scheme distinct from C++'s.
-As far as I can tell, this scheme isn't documented so I relied on the source code of the [Nim compiler](https://github.com/nim-lang/Nim).
+This scheme isn't documented so I relied on the source code of the [Nim compiler](https://github.com/nim-lang/Nim).
 Most of this name mangling in implemented in `compiler/msgs.nim` and `compiler/ccgtypes.nim`.

-## IDA Script
+## Nimfilt for IDA

+The IDAPython script can be run as a one-off or installed as a plugin.

+If running as a script, simply launch it from the Nimfilt project directory.
+It is recommended to do so after auto-analysis has completed and you've loaded any additional FLIRT signatures.

+### Plugin setup using [Sark](https://github.com/tmr232/Sark)'s plugin loader

+Add `<nimfilt_project_dir>/nimfilt_ida.py` to your your `plugins.list` as per their instruction on [installing plugins](https://sark.readthedocs.io/en/latest/plugins/installation.html).

+### Manual plugin setup

+1. Copy `nimfilt.py` to a directory that is included in your IDAPython's `PYTHONPATH` (commonly `<IDA_install_dir>/python/` or `%APPDATA%/Hex-Rays/IDA Pro/python/3/`).
-Copy `nimfilt.py` to your IDAPython directory and run `nimfilt_ida.py` as a script file.
+2. Copy `nimfilt_ida.py` to your IDAPython plugin directory (usually `<IDA_install_dir>/plugins/`)

+### Usage

+*Note: The current version of Nimfilt for IDA only supports one command which runs all analyses. *

+Navigate to Edit -> Plugins -> Nimfilt and click on it.

+## Features

 Current features include:

+ - Identifying if a loaded file is a Nim binary.
- - Demangling Nim function and package names
+ - Demangling Nim function and package names.
+ - Demangling Nim package init function names.
- - Organizing functions into directories by package
+ - Organizing functions into directories by package.
- - Identifying and properly typing Nim strings
+ - Identifying, typing and renaming Nim strings.

 ## TODO/Known issues